Partly implemented and need more work.

 - Finish the rest of the plugin types

 - Slowly move away from wrappers around already supported classes and integrate plugin system more tightly with the core code.
 This requires quite a lot refactoring.

 - If new plugin types are introduced or new code "modules" which could become type of a plugin, they shouldn't use wrappers, but instead have most of the code in the plugin base class.

 - More configuraton, plugin examples are needed.
 Still a good reference is inbuilt plugins.

 - i18n helper functions just to make it easier for plugin authors to implement i18n.
 (Some examples would also help)

 - Refactor startup code, right now the code seems very non-lineral and all over the place which means there are sometimes problems accessing things which are not initialized yet.
 There should be a clear pipeline of what starts after what and where.

 - Need more core plugin system tests.

 - Refactor theme code, it should be more straight forward.

-- Introduce a plugin container so you don't have to rewrite all the meta information if it stays the same across multiple plugin types in a plugin package.
+- Introduce a plugin container so you don't have to rewrite all the meta information if it stays the same accross multiple plugin types in a plugin package.

 - Add signals to the core code.
 Some good examples which need to be added: - Stores are ready (plugins can write stuff to store) - App has been created and can be accessed.